 Guidelines for students

 We have updated our Covid-19 safety guidance following the easing of national Covid-19 restrictions.
-On this page, you'll find the latest guidance for new and returning students.
+On this page, you'll find the latest guidance for current students.
 Please take some time to read it in full or search for your question below.

 Search our guidelines

 You can search for individual words and phrases in all the answers.
 If you cannot find the answer to your question, you can give us some anonymous feedback.

 The safety and wellbeing of all members of our community and our neighbours continues to be our utmost priority.